Ph.D. Candidate in Classics; Member of the Collaborative Program in Editing Ancient and Medieval Texts

 Bio and Research

 I was born and raised in Rome, where I developed my interest in the Ancient world.
-I received both my B.A.
-(2014, magna cum laude) and M.A.
-(2016, magna cum laude, Award for the Best Graduate Students of the Year) at Sapienza Università di Roma.
-In my undergraduate thesis I analyzed four fragmentary satyr plays of Sophocles; my graduate thesis focused on the epigraphic reception of Ovid, in particular on the contribution of the inscriptions to the reconstruction of the Ovidian text.
+I received both my BA (2014: magna cum laude) and MA (2016: magna cum laude & Award for the Best Graduate Students of the Year) in Classics at Sapienza Università di Roma.
+In my undergraduate thesis I analysed four fragmentary satyr plays of Sophocles; my graduate thesis focused on the ‘epigraphic reception’ of Ovid, i.e. on the Ovidian citations in epigraphic documents, considering the contribution of the inscriptions to the reconstruction of the Ovidian text.

 - Forthcoming.
 “The triclinium of the ‘Casa del Moralista’ and its inscriptions: CIL IV, 7698 = CLE 2054”.
 In Sylloge Epigraphica Barcinonensis